 How to Become a Traffic Psychologist

-As you can see, there is a lot more to traffic psychology than you might think.
+As you can see, there is much more to traffic psychology than you might think.
 The research findings that traffic psychologists can offer won’t just help Europeans on the road, either.
-This work has the potential to save many lives across the world – that’s a good reason to get into a career!
+This work has the potential to save many lives across the world - that’s a good reason to get into a career!

 What Is a Traffic Psychologist's Salary?